HustlerKrishna1/AI-Powered_Resume--Job_Matcher_System/README.md

 🔗 Live Demo — Upload a resume with skills like Python, JavaScript, or React to see your match scores and learning recommendations.
  Link : https://jobmatch-ai-1.preview.emergentagent.com/

-My agent will sleep sometimes if there is no work for long time email:hustlerkrishna18@gmail.com
+Note : My agent will sleep sometimes if there is no work for long time
+email: hustlerkrishna18@gmail.com
 Ping me to wake up my agent

 ✅ Core Features